cbworden/shake-doc/technical_guide.rst

 It should be mentioned that mathematically, or algorithmically, geospatial interpolation can take many forms.
 There are some good reasons to employ geospatial kriging (with a trend).
-However, considerations of the complexity of the trends (GMPE, inter-event bias corrections per parameter) the use of multiply-weighted strong-motion and macroseimic data, and the real-time nature of the processing require other considerations.
+However, considerations of the complexity of the trends (GMPE, inter-event bias corrections per Intensity Measure, or IM), the use of multiply-weighted strong-motion and macroseimic data, and the real-time nature of the processing require other considerations.
 Effectively, the approach ShakeMap currently employs for interpolation (:ref:`Worden et al., 2010 <worden2010>`), which employs a predetermined spatial correlation function, approaches `kriging-with-a-trend <https://en.wikipedia.org/wiki/Kriging>`_